 - Freeze or refrigerate the choco-covered marshmallows, so that chocolate remains firm.

-- RECIPE NOTES: If you've never done homemade marshmallows from scratch before, here is a helpful video from my good friend Chef Jenni Field on how to do it.
+- Cook's comments: If you've never done homemade marshmallows from scratch before, here is a helpful video from my good friend Chef Jenni Field on how to do it.
 Though her recipe and ingredients slightly differ from mine, you'll see first hand how to make them.
 For other delightful recipes and baking tips, check out Jenni's site Pastry Chef Online, too.

 Nutrition Notes: The nutrition information provided is an estimate and will vary based on cooking or baking methods and brands of ingredients used.